Wolg/CakePHP-Behat/README.md

 Behat Shell is installed use Composer.

 Ensure `require` is present in `composer.json`.
 This will install the plugin to `Plugin/Behat`.
+You should also add either `behat/mink-goutte-driver` or `behat/mink-selenium2-driver` to your requirements, depending on which one you plan to use with Behat Shell.

 ```
 {
     "require": {
         "wolg/behat": "*",
         "phpunit/phpunit": "*",
-        "cakephp/cakephp": "2.*"
+        "cakephp/cakephp": "2.*",
+        "behat/behat": "2.4.*@stable"
     }
 }
 ```